simukappu/simukappu/README.md

 ### Hi there 👋

-I'm Solutions Architect, and contributing open source as its developer/maintainer for my cup of tea.
+I'm Software Engineer and Solutions Architect, contributing open source as its developer/maintainer for my cup of tea.

   * I'm interested in cloud architecture, distributed systems, big data analytics and new AI technology.
   * I'm also passionate about applying new computing technologies to solve real-world problems and create value for our society.